aj-funari/React/README.md

 -first value returned: the state value
 -second value returned: the function to change the state
 14) useEffect allows us to perform effects inside our function conponents
+15) A reducer function's most simple definition is that it takes in the current state, and returns a new state.
+16) Deploy a React app --> build project, Netlify